 Each field season we offer the opportunity for you to join our dig.
 Become part of our team and unearth the full paleontological dig experience, from discovery to preparation in our field lab.
 You will prospect for fossils and learn to use proper scientific field techniques—having the opportunity to be the first to lay eyes and hands on the fossilized remains of an animal that has not walked this earth in over 66 million years.

 This is a hands-on experience in which participants learn what it is like to be a paleontologist.
 You will actually be digging up the fossils as part of our team.
 You will learn first-hand paleontological field techniques, fossil preparation, mapping, Earth history, and hopefully gain a new excitement toward the sciences.
 We also incorporate several evening educational seminars each week, often utilizing guest speakers.
 Meals, lodging, and transportation to field sites is included with each dig charter.
 Our main camp is located just outside of Marmarth North Dakota.
-Camp facilities include: field lab, kitchen, showers, restroom, volunteers' tents, and our field office.
-We also set up one community fire pit for gathering around in the late evenings.
-If camping for a week concerns you, don’t be alarmed!
+Camp facilities include: field lab, kitchen, showers, restrooms, volunteers' tents, and our field office.
+If camping concerns you, don’t be alarmed!
 The camping experience is one of relative comfort.
-You will get a shower every day, there are restrooms at camp, and you have access to electrical outlets.
+You will get a shower every day, there are modern restrooms at camp, and you have access to electrical outlets.
 Unless traveling by plane, you generally provide your own camp gear with the exception of a tent and cot.
 We provide tents for the duration of your charter.
 They are large high quality tents with 133ft² or more of floor space.
 Generally there are two participants per tent.
 If preferred, you may bring and use your own tent.
 Campers and RVs are also welcome.
-If you are traveling by plane you will be provided with a cot, sleeping-bag, and pillow.
+If you are traveling by plane you will be provided with a sleeping-bag and pillow.